 Anna Kendrick (Princess Poppy), Justin Timberlake (Branch), Zooey Deschanel (Bridget), Christopher Mintz-Plasse (King Gristle Jr), Christine Baranski (Chef), Russell Brand (Creek), James Corden (Biggie), Jeffrey Tambor (King Peppy), John Cleese (King Gristle Sr), Icona Pop (Satin/Chenille), Ron Cooper (Funches), Kunal Nayyar (Guy Diamond), Quvenzhane Wallis (Harper)

 The trolls are small, multi-coloured creatures that only want to sing, dance and hug one another all day long.
 They are then captured by the Bergens, large creatures that can only find happiness by devouring trolls.
 On the day that the prince heir Gristle Jr plans to eat his first troll, the Bergens discover that all the trolls have fled by burrowing through the ground.
-Free, the trolls establish their own realm and live happily.
+Freed, the trolls establish their own realm and live happily.
 Twenty years later, the trolls are holding a party to celebrate their escape only for the fireworks to alert the Bergens of their whereabouts.
 The Bergen chef comes and captures all of the trolls except for the king’s daughter Poppy.
-She is forced to hide with the glum Branch and gets his reluctant help in coming up with a plan to rescue the trolls before they are placed in the cooking pot.
+She is forced to hide with the glum Branch.
+There she obtains his reluctant help in coming up with a plan to rescue the trolls before they are placed in the cooking pot.

 Trolls is a film from DreamWorks Animation based on the best-selling line of toys.
-Originally created in 1959 by Danish fisherman and woodcutter Thomas Dam as a Christmas present for his daughter when he could not afford to buy one, the Trolls soon became a mass-market phenomenon, particularly after being launched in the US in the early 1960s.
+The Trolls were originally created in 1959 by Danish fisherman and woodcutter Thomas Dam as a Christmas present for his daughter when he could not afford to buy one.
+The Trolls soon became a mass-market phenomenon, particularly after being launched in the US in the early 1960s.
 They have remained there fairly much ever since, being sold in many different varieties.
-There was also a previous animated tv series spun off with Trollz (2005-6).
+There was also a previous animated tv series based on them with Trollz (2005-6).

-It should be noted that the trolls we have in the film are not trolls in any mythological sense – according to Scandinavian folklore, from which the troll originated, they are seen as large, dim-witted and very hairy creatures that are variously helpful or threatening to humans – but here are no more than generic cute, cuddly anthropomorphically childlike creatures that we get in animated films.
+It should be noted that the trolls we have in the film are not trolls in any mythological sense – according to Scandinavian folklore, from which the troll originated, they are seen as large, dim-witted and very hairy creatures that are variously helpful or threatening to humans – but here are no more than generic cute, cuddly anthropomorphically childlike creatures.
 In order to have a threat, the film has to invent a new creature called the Bergen, which actually resembles the idea of a troll far more than the creatures that are supposed to be trolls in the film.

-The film version of Trolls comes from director Mike Mitchell who had previously directed mainstream comedies like Deuce Bigalow, Male Gigolo (1999), Surviving Christmas (2004), Sky High (2005) and more recently has come to specialise in animation/family entertainment with Shrek Forever After (2010), Alvin and the Chipmunks: Chipwrecked (2011) and the live-action scenes for The Spongebob Movie: Out of Water (2015) and The Lego Movie 2 (2019).
+The film version of Trolls comes from director Mike Mitchell who had previously directed mainstream comedies like Deuce Bigalow, Male Gigolo (1999), Surviving Christmas (2004), Sky High (2005) and more recently has come to specialise in animation/family entertainment with Shrek Forever After (2010), Alvin and the Chipmunks: Chipwrecked (2011), the live-action scenes for The Spongebob Movie: Out of Water (2015) and The Lego Movie 2 (2019).

 DreamWorks Animation’s other films are:- Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Shrek (2001), Spirit: Stallion of the Cimarron (2002), Sinbad: Legend of the Seven Seas (2003), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), Rise of the Guardians (2012), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), The Boss Baby (2017) and Captain Underpants: The First Epic Movie (2017).